durkdev/DROP/README.md

 # Welcome to Dungeon Rip-off Plus+! (thats a double plus)

 We will have FISHING!!
-Tricks, traps and deadly Rock Paper Scissors dueling.
+Tricks, traps and deadly Rock Paper Scissor dueling.
 Stay tuned.
 Also there is some discussion in the [Wiki](https://github.com/durkdev/DROP/wiki).
 Should we continue to use the Wiki for idea development?

 For a detailed specification see files in the [DOCS/DESIGN](./DOCS/DESIGN/).